Is it safe to travel on your trains?

 Yes, our café is open every day when trains are running.
 We have a limited number of tables inside the café to allow for some social distancing, and there are a few tables outside.
 We also offer takeaway food and drinks.
 There is a one-way system through the café / shop with socially distanced queueing.
 Please pay by card, if possible, for any transaction above £3.00 to minimise cash handling.
 We are disinfecting all cash on receipt, so any change given will have been previously disinfected.

 Yes, our toilets at Llanuwchllyn station are open.

 There is a one-way queueing system in place.
 Please do not crowd the toilet areas and please allow some space for social distancing.
 Face masks must be worn in the shared spaces in the toilets.

 Note: There are no toilets at Bala station

 Are your Heritage Centre and Signal Box at Llanuwchllyn open to the public?

 The Heritage Centre is open every day that our trains are running but the Signal Box is closed to the public due to the Social Distancing that we have in place.

 If the weather is poor, can I cancel or change my booking?

-No, our trains run in all weather and your booking is only valid for the specific trains that you have booked.
+Unfortunately not, our trains run in all weather and your booking is only valid for the specific trains that you have booked.
 If the weather is an important factor in your decision you can always make your booking closer to your planned date of travel provided we still have availability.

-Please note that in order to maintain seating capacity our open carriages will be in use in all weathers, and as compartments are filled on a first come basis you may be seated in an open carriage even in inclement weather and you should dress appropriately.
+Please note that to maintain seating capacity our open carriages will be in use in all weathers, and as compartments are filled on a first come basis you may be seated in an open carriage even in inclement weather and you should dress appropriately.
 Refunds will not be given should you choose not to travel in these circumstances.